Crab Pulsar: History of observation

 Jocelyn Bell Burnell, who co-discovered the first pulsar PSR B1919+21 in 1967, under the supervision of Antony Hewish, relates that in the late 1950s a woman viewed the Crab Nebula source at the University of Chicago's telescope, then open to the public, and noted that it appeared to be flashing.
 The astronomer she spoke to, Elliot Moore, disregarded the effect as scintillation, despite the woman's protestation that as a qualified pilot she understood scintillation and this was something else.
 Bell Burnell notes that the 30 Hz frequency of the Crab Nebula optical pulsar is difficult for many people to see.

 In 2007, it was reported that Charles Schisler detected a celestial source of radio emission in 1967 at the location of the Crab Nebula, using a United States Air Force radar system in Alaska designed as an early warning system to detect intercontinental ballistic missiles.
 This source was later understood by Schisler to be the Crab Pulsar, after the news of Bell Burnell's initial pulsar discoveries was reported.
 However, Schisler's detection was not reported publicly for four decades due to the classified nature of the radar observations.

 The Crab Pulsar was the first pulsar for which the spin-down limit was broken using several months of data of the LIGO observatory.
 Most pulsars do not rotate at constant rotation frequency, but can be observed to slow down at a very slow rate (3.7×10^-10 Hz/s in case of the Crab).
 This spin-down can be explained as a loss of rotation energy due to various mechanisms.
 The spin-down limit is a theoretical upper limit of the amplitude of gravitational waves that a pulsar can emit, assuming that all the losses in energy are converted to gravitational waves.
-No gravitational waves observed at the expected amplitude and frequency (after correcting for the expected Doppler shift) proves that other mechanisms must be responsible for the loss in energy.
-The non-observation so far is not totally unexpected, since physical models of the rotational symmetry of pulsars puts a more realistic upper limit on the amplitude of gravitational waves several orders of magnitude below the spin-down limit.
-It is hoped that with the improvement of the sensitivity of gravitational wave instruments and the use of longer stretches of data, gravitational waves emitted by pulsars will be observed in future.
+That no gravitational waves are observed at the expected amplitude and frequency (after correcting for the expected Doppler shift) proves that other mechanisms must be responsible for the loss in energy.
+The non-observation so far is not completely unexpected, since physical models of the rotational symmetry of pulsars put a more realistic upper limit on the amplitude of gravitational waves several orders of magnitude below the spin-down limit.
+It is hoped that with improvement of the sensitivity of gravitational wave instruments and the use of longer stretches of data, gravitational waves emitted by pulsars will be observed in future.
 The only other pulsar for which the spin-down limit was broken so far is the Vela Pulsar.